tianle91/tianle91.github.io/_posts/2022-09-19-Why Cant I Just Cron My Batch Pipeline.md

 Just specifying these relationships doesn’t mean that the jobs are set up in a way that can actually be run, since there may be cyclical dependencies.
 If one plots out the dependencies between jobs, with jobs forming nodes and their upstream requirements as the edges, they should form a DAG (i.e. a directed acyclic graph) — meaning that there should be no cycles (i.e. jobs eventually requiring itself).

-This DAG represents the same dependencies as the gantt chart above.
+This DAG represents the same dependencies as the Gantt chart above.

 ```mermaid
 graph LR